| | |

 It can help us escape from our worries and stressors and provide us with an enjoyable activity that we can do in our spare time.

-When choosing a book to read, it is good to select the one you are interested in and think you will enjoy.
+When choosing a book to read, selecting the one you are interested in and think you will enjoy is good.

 If you choose a book that is too challenging or that you do not enjoy, it can actually increase our stress levels – just drop it and try another.